Protect Your Rights. Protect Your Safety.

 Our firm delivers on these lines with comprehensive and knowledgeable representation that is effective in litigation and in settlement negotiations.
 Arrange a meeting with our law firm online or by telephone toll-free at 856-795-9400 to discuss your case.

 About The New Jersey Prevention Of Domestic Violence Act

 Many people believe domestic violence must include physical harm, but this is not necessarily true.
 In New Jersey, any heated argument can easily escalate and result in domestic violence charges because under the New Jersey Prevention of Domestic Violence Act, domestic violence is defined to include:

 - Harassment (which may include inappropriate communication, offensive or coarse language, offensive touching, and other alarming conduct intended to alarm or annoy)

 - Kidnapping, criminal restraint or false imprisonment

 - Lewdness, sexual assault, or criminal sexual conduct

 Furthermore, an individual does not have to be married in order to file a restraining order to complain of domestic violence in the criminal justice system.
 A victim of domestic violence can include neglected elderly or disabled persons, an individual who shares a child in common with an alleged abuser (regardless of age), and an underage individual in a spousal or dating relationship with an alleged abuser who is over 18 or is an emancipated minor.

 These cases are very complex and are never one-size-fits-all.
-We, at Weinberg, Kaplan & Smith, P.A., strongly encourage anyone involved in a domestic dispute to contact an attorney as soon as possible to gain an understanding of your rights and how to protect them.
+At Weinberg, Kaplan & Smith, P.A., we strongly encourage anyone involved in a domestic dispute to contact an attorney as soon as possible to gain an understanding of your rights and how to protect them.
 We are here to help.